 - Part Number: 11008

 Like the other greases, the use of this particular grease is held in the name.
 It’s specifically designed for marine and underwater use.
 Though the other greases won’t wear away if they’re in the rain, you need a special type of grease if your machinery or vehicle is going to be submerged underwater for extended periods of time.
 For this, you need a special marine grease.

 I’ve used this grease for many years too, and it has been ideal for my boat trailer.
 I don’t have to grease up the trailer wheel bearings too often as it lasts a good while.
 It will undoubtedly help to protect you from rust, whether we’re talking about submersion in fresh water or salt water, too.

 As marine greases go, this is one of the best around.

 Overall, these are three of the most popular greases that you’re going to find on the current market.
 They all have their different needs and uses, so it’s important that you find the right grease for you.
 For most cases, I prefer using the Red n Tacky grease, but there are circumstances where other types of grease may be a necessity.

-If you’re looking for a good brake grease, then you should generally avoid Lucas Oil and opt for another brand completely.
+If you’re looking for a good brake grease like I wrote about here, then you should generally avoid Lucas Oil and opt for another brand completely.
 A brake grease needs to be specifically designed for brakes, as this helps to avoid any issues that may occur with using thicker greases like these.